TommasoLocatelli/TommasoLocatelli/README.md

 - Hi, I’m @TommasoLocatelli
-- I’m interested in many things
+- I’m interested in many things but not everything

 <!---
 TommasoLocatelli/TommasoLocatelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.